 Voice Your Values: Meet with Members of Congress

-Take your advocacy to the next level by scheduling, planning for and conducting an in-person meeting with your members of Congress in February and March 2019!
+Take your advocacy to the next level by scheduling, planning for and conducting an in-person meeting with your members of Congress.

-Share with your members of Congress your passion and support for people who are on the move across our world.
+Lead the way!
+Share with your members of Congress your passion and support for people who are most vulnerable across our world.

 You have embodied the mantra "I am the Cause.
-I am the Solution" in your efforts on campus, and you're always looking for more opportunities to make an impact.
+I am the Solution" in your efforts on campus, and you're always looking for more opportunities to make an impact and lead the way to positive change in our world.
 Changing policies that address the systems and structures of global poverty, violence and injustice is a vital step in being the solution yourself and making it easier for your entire campus community and our nation to be part of the solution.

-Now is a crucial time to raise our collective voices as part of a national movement of university students and staff to make it known that we support funding for vital refugee programming in our nation's budget.
+Now is a crucial time to raise our collective voices as part of a national movement of university students and staff to make it known that US constituents want to see a better future.

 So, how does this work?